sutonagy/Fule-Overlay-Backup/README.md

 - List detail of a single backup
 - Backup single PC, with Full,Incremental,Differential and Mirror mode;
 - Backup more PCs, with Full,Incremental,Differential and Mirror mode (with parallelism algorithm);
-- Backup custom folder or predefined data (User,Config,Application,System,Log): see [backup docs](https://butterfly-backup.readthedocs.io/en/latest/#backup)
+- Backup custom folder or predefined data (User,Config,Application,System,Log): see docs.
 - Restore backup on the same PC
 - Restore backup in other PC
 - Restore backup in other operating system